MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

 If you can't allow connectivity by Fully Qualified Domain Name (FQDN) and need to specify IP ranges instead, use these options:

 * Allow the connector outbound access to all destinations.
 * Allow the connector outbound access to all of the Azure datacenter IP ranges.
-The challenge with using the list of Azure datacenter IP ranges is that they are updated weekly.
+The challenge with using the list of Azure datacenter IP ranges is that they're updated weekly.
 You need to put a process in place to ensure that your access rules are updated accordingly.
 Only using a subset of the IP addresses causes your configuration to break.
 The latest Azure Data Center IP ranges are downloaded at [https://download.microsoft.com](https://download.microsoft.com).
 Use the search term, `Azure IP Ranges and Service Tags`.
 Be sure to select the relevant cloud.
 For example, the public cloud IP ranges can be found by searching for `Azure IP Ranges and Service Tags – Public Cloud`.
 The US Government cloud can be found by searching for `Azure IP Ranges and Service Tags – US Government Cloud`.

 #### Proxy authentication

-Proxy authentication is not currently supported.
+Proxy authentication isn't currently supported.
 Our current recommendation is to allow the connector anonymous access to the Internet destinations.

 #### Proxy ports